Authentic Lessons for 21st Century Learning

 Explain

-Display slide 9 and distribute copies of the Sensory Details Frayer Model handout to students.
-Alternatively, have students sketch a Frayer Model template in their notebooks.
+Display slide 12 and distribute one copy of the Sensory Language Frayer Model handout to each student.

-1. Underline or highlight instances of descriptive and sensory language
+1. Underline or highlight examples of descriptive and sensory language.

-2. Rate the effectiveness of the example regarding the use of descriptive and sensory language (high, medium, low, or none).
+2. Rate the effectiveness of the sensory language as high, medium, low, or none.

 Extend